 - The right to bail if it's allowed under the law.

 As a normal person, it's difficult to navigate the murky waters of the Texas criminal justice system.
 This is why it's so important to hire a knowledgeable defense attorney.
-Our founding attorney, Navid Alband is a former Tarrant County prosecutor with extensive experience handling DWI charges from both sides of the fence.
+Our founding attorney, Navid Alband is a former Fort Worth prosecutor with extensive experience handling DWI charges from both sides of the fence.
 He has the knowledge and experience necessary to aggressively challenge all aspects of your DWI case while defending your criminal rights.

 To learn more about your rights in the DWI arrest process, contact the firm today.